 Depending on the outcomes of the final report, the instructor will have up to 6 weeks to revise the course.
 Some revisions will be minor, like fixing broken images or links, while other revisions could be significant.

 NOTE: The course should not be offered online or hybrid until it meets the review stage so the sooner the revisions are in place and approved, the better.

 8. Pilot your course.

 Once the course is approved, instructors are advised to take one semester to pilot the course in the designated format.

 The Office of Planning, Analysis, and Accountability has a survey that instructors can deploy around 3 weeks into the semester to ask students about the design of the course.
 This survey is different from the end of semester survey which inquires about the instruction, textbooks, etc. It is optional, but strongly recommended.
 Feedback is often useful to adapt course design based on student usage.

 Following the pilot, we recommend that instructors revise the course after the first semester of instruction to accommodate unanticipated technical errors or curricular and/or instructional needs that present themselves after the course begins.

 There are two other times when revision of a course should occur:

-Academic Computing realizes that you may need support so we are available to upload content and test banks, configure the grade center, install publisher content, etc. We do request a meeting, however, to review the support needs so we can provide better and more efficient service.
-This meeting may take the form of an on-campus visit, a web conference or phone call.
+Academic Computing realizes that you may need support, so we are available to upload content and test banks, configure the grade center, install publisher content, etc. We do request a meeting, however, to review the support needs so we can provide better and more efficient service.
+This meeting may take the form of an in-office visit, a web conference, or a phone conference.